rust-lang/book/second-edition/src/ch08-02-strings.md

 return type of the string indexing operation should be: a byte value, a character, a grapheme cluster, or a string slice.
 Therefore, Rust asks you to be more specific if you really need to use indices to create string slices.
-To be more specific in your indexing and indincate that you want a string slice, rather than indexing using `[]` with a single number, you can use `[]` with a range to create a string slice containing particular bytes:
+To be more specific in your indexing and indicate that you want a string slice, rather than indexing using `[]` with a single number, you can use `[]` with a range to create a string slice containing particular bytes: